10 Affordable Cities with High Quality of Life in 2025

 Quality of Life Factors:

-Raleigh combines southern charm with economic opportunity.
-The presence of major research universities and the Research Triangle Park creates a knowledge-based economy with strong job prospects.
-While housing costs have increased, they remain reasonable compared to other tech hubs like Austin or Seattle.
-The city's extensive parks system and greenways provide abundant outdoor recreation within the urban environment.
+Raleigh skillfully combines Southern charm with significant economic opportunity and a high quality of life.
+The powerful draw of the Research Triangle Park fuels a knowledge-based economy brimming with strong job prospects, particularly in cutting-edge fields.
+While housing costs have seen an upward trend reflective of its popularity, Raleigh still offers a more reasonable cost of living compared to tech behemoths like Austin or Seattle.
+The city's extensive network of parks and greenways provides abundant outdoor recreation seamlessly integrated within the urban and suburban fabric, making it an attractive option for professionals and families alike.

 8. Columbus, Ohio